 This might start at about nine months – but it’s often much later, so do not fret.
-Your baby will probably start by working out how to bend his knees and how to sit after standing.
-At around the same time he might start pulling himself up to standing by holding on to furniture.
+Your baby will probably start by working out how to bend their knees and how to sit after standing.
+At around the same time they might start pulling themselves up to standing by holding on to furniture.

-After mastering the standing position, at about 12 months, he’ll usually start moving from one piece of furniture to the next for support.
-He may even be able to let go and stand on his own – usually not for very long before he bumps down onto his bottom!
+After mastering the standing position, at about 12 months, they’ll usually start moving from one piece of furniture to the next for support.
+They may even be able to let go and stand on their own – usually not for very long before they bump down onto their bottom!

 Can I help my baby practise cruising and walking?

-Early on while he’s learning, you can encourage your baby to squat down from a standing position by placing something interesting on the floor while he is standing.
-He may bend down to grab it.
-At first he may just fall down to the floor to get close to the toy, but after a while he will be able to squat down, grab the toy, and stand back up.
+Early on while they’re learning, you can encourage your baby to squat down from a standing position by placing something interesting on the floor while they are standing.
+They may bend down to grab it.
+At first they may just fall down to the floor to get close to the toy, but after a while they will be able to squat down, grab the toy, and stand back up.
 All this pulling to stand, squatting up and down, and cruising from side to side, helps your baby develop the strength, balance, and coordination necessary for walking.

-Helping him practise walking by holding hands stimulates development of the part of their brain that controls balance and coordination.
+Helping them practise walking by holding hands stimulates development of the part of their brain that controls balance and coordination.
 It’s like a feedback loop.
-So never force him if he’s not ready.
-Start with both hands and, when he’s ready, drop down to one hand.
-You can also help by propping him up next to the sofa, so he’ll be in the right start position and can then ease himself along the sofa on his own.
+So never force them if they’re not ready.
+Start with both hands and, when they’re ready, drop down to one hand.
+You can also help by propping them up next to the sofa, so they’ll be in the right start position and can then ease along the sofa on their own.

-To make things fun and keep your baby interested in standing, you can place some of his favourite toys on the edge of the sofa.
-This way he’ll be encouraged to climb up on the sofa or to hold on to the edge of the sofa once he’s standing.
+To make things fun and keep your baby interested in standing, you can place some of their favourite toys on the edge of the sofa.
+This way they’ll be encouraged to climb up on the sofa or to hold on to the edge of the sofa once they’re standing.

-Also – you can make a kind of ‘commando course’ around the house!
-If your baby likes following a particular route – say from a sofa over to a big old chair – then once he can do that easily, move the chair a little bit further from the sofa, so he needs to take a step.
+Also – you could make a kind of ‘commando course’ around the house!
+If your baby likes following a particular route – say from a sofa over to a big old chair – then once they can do that easily, move the chair a little bit further from the sofa, so they need to take a step.

 Should I buy my baby a walking device?

-Lots of babies love having a tiny pushchair they can push around on their own – a bit like a miniature Zimmer frame!
+Lots of babies love having a tiny pushchair they can push around on their own – a bit like a miniature Zimmer frame.
 It gives them some support and balance, without taking over control from them.
-So – unlike a walking device, which keeps them upright and walking even if they don’t want to be – if they lose balance they can still fall onto their bottoms.
-So these are a good idea.
+So, unlike a walking device, which keeps them upright and walking even if they don’t want to be – if they lose balance they can still fall onto their bottoms.

 Baby walkers – where your baby sits in the middle and there are wheels on the bottom, so they can propel themselves around – do not really teach your baby how to walk, however, as they remain in a near sitting position.